RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

 After completing these steps, the imported quiz will appear in your dashboard with a `(copy)` suffix in its name.

+## Changing Domains

+Follow these steps if you plan to change the domain on which the Shop Quiz: Product Recommendation Quiz app is installed.

+=== "Shopify"

+    If you’re only changing the domain name (from `example.com` to `example-two.com`) and NOT changing the Shopify account (aka `.myshopify.com` address) the process shouldn’t disturb the Shop Quiz: Product Recommendation Quiz app and your quizzes.
+You can do so safely.

+    If you’re changing the `.myshopify` account, then check [this guide](#how-to-copy-the-quiz-from-one-store-to-another) to copy the quiz from one store to another.
+After the quiz is copied, you may need to link your products to choices again, as they will have different product IDs in your new store.
+Make sure you’re **not** logged into two Shopify accounts at the same time on the same browser.
+This may cause caching issues.
+Instead, use Incognito / Private browsing for the second account.

+=== "WooCommerce"

+    If you’re only changing the domain name (from `example.com` to `example-two.com`) and NOT changing the WordPress account the process shouldn’t disturb the Shop Quiz: Product Recommendation Quiz app and your quizzes.
+You can do so safely.

+    When changing the domain accounts in WordPress, you’ll have to copy your quiz from the old domain to the new one first.
+[This article](#how-to-copy-the-quiz-from-one-store-to-another) explains how to do that.
+You may need to link your products to choices again, as they will have different product IDs in your new store.
+Make sure you’re **not** logged into two WordPress accounts at the same time on the same browser.
+This may cause caching issues.
+Instead, use Incognito / Private browsing for the second account.

+=== "Magento"

+    If you’re only changing the domain name (from `example.com` to `example-two.com`) and NOT changing the WordPress account the process shouldn’t disturb the Shop Quiz: Product Recommendation Quiz app and your quizzes.
+You can do so safely.

+    When changing the domain accounts in Magento, you’ll have to copy your quiz from the old domain to the new one first.
+[This article](#how-to-copy-the-quiz-from-one-store-to-another) explains how to do that.
+You may need to link your products to choices again, as they will have different product IDs in your new store.
+Make sure you’re **not** logged into two Magento accounts at the same time on the same browser.
+This may cause caching issues.
+Instead, use Incognito / Private browsing for the second account.

+=== "BigCommerce"

+    If you’re only changing the domain name (from `example.com` to `example-two.com`) and NOT changing the WordPress account the process shouldn’t disturb the Shop Quiz: Product Recommendation Quiz app and your quizzes.
+You can do so safely.

+    When changing the domain accounts in BigCommerce, you’ll have to copy your quiz from the old domain to the new one first.
+[This article](#how-to-copy-the-quiz-from-one-store-to-another) explains how to do that.
+You may need to link your products to choices again, as they will have different product IDs in your new store.
+Make sure you’re **not** logged into two BigCommerce accounts at the same time on the same browser.
+This may cause caching issues.
+Instead, use Incognito / Private browsing for the second account.

+=== "Standalone"

+    Standalone solution is independent of your domain and can be used on multiple domains simultaneously.
+Make sure to change your product links in your in-app [Catalogue](https://docs.revenuehunt.com/reference/dashboard/#__tabbed_3_5) or Google Product Feed.

+If you have any issues or doubts about changing domains, please [contact support](https://docs.revenuehunt.com/how-to-guides/contact-customer-support/).

 ---
 By following these instructions, you can efficiently duplicate your quiz across all your stores, saving time.